How To Start a Business as an Immigrant in the US

 1. Write a business plan

-Every new business founder should write a business plan to guide your operations and explain your goals to investors.
+Every business founder should write a business plan to guide your operations and explain your goals to investors.
 It should clearly address the following:

 - Company description: What products and services will you sell?
 How will you obtain and deliver them?